-Skins are strips of material that attach to the undersides of backcountry and metal-edge touring skis to provide traction for climbing.
+Skins are strips of material (once actual animal skins, but now all synthetic) that attach to the undersides of backcountry and metal-edge touring skis to provide traction for climbing.
 Advantages:

 The outer surface of skins has hairs or scales that grab the snow, preventing backward movement of the skis.
 When the skis are moved forward, these surfaces flatten out to allow some glide.

 Skins can cover the full length of the ski or just the middle section (so-called kicker skins).
 They typically attach to ski bases with adhesive, buckles, straps or a combination of these.

 Winter camping or hut-to-hut skiing with a big pack is much easier with full-length skins.
 On a day trip devoted to carving as many turns as you can, you may do just fine with shorter skins.
 How often you ski can also determine how much you want to invest in your skins.